Microchipping your pet gives you peace of mind should they ever go missing, safe in the knowledge that they can be returned to you quickly and safely.

 In order to travel abroad with your pet, a microchip must first be implanted and a rabies vaccine administered.
-You also need to ensure your pet has had the appropriate treatment for parasites.

 For more information on microchipping, pet insurance and pet passports, or to book an appointment with a member of our veterinary team, please call 01325 380111 or email Stanhope Park Veterinary Hospital at firstname.lastname@example.org.